GUYS AND DOLLS

 The first is between Nathan Detroit (Sinatra) and his fiancée for the last fourteen years, Miss Adelaide (Vivian Blaine).
 I didn't find their relationship compelling, not helped by the two big musical numbers that Miss Adelaide gets being quite forgettable.

 The film sparks into life when we meet Sky Masterson (great name) played by Marlon Brando at the height of his fame and at his most charismatic.
-Giving him the lead role in a musical was a huge gamble (appropriately) but it pays off handsomely even if his singing voice is only just adequate.
+Giving him the lead role in a musical was a huge gamble (appropriately) but it pays off handsomely even if his singing voice is barely adequate.
 (I was amused to learn that Sinatra wanted the role, and rather disparagingly referred to Brando as Mumbles).

 A curious romance slowly develops between Sky and an evangelist, Sister Sarah, played by the wonderful Jean Simmons, one of my favourite actresses of the period.
 I loved every scene between her and Sky, especially the prolonged scene when they first meet and clash.
 Their dialogue is sparky and entertaining, and the scene ends with a very nice song, in which Simmons reveals a lovely singing voice.